 She has also had international experience, having previously held roles as a research assistant to the Embassy of the Republic of Korea in London, and as a climate strategy advisor to the government of Belize.

-Prior to joining Green Alliance, Tamsin was head of IEEP’s agriculture and land management team, working in partnership with policy institutes across Europe on CAP reform and sustainable land management, for clients including the European Commission, European Parliament, as well as UK government departments and statutory agencies.
+Prior to joining Green Alliance, Tamsin was head of IEEP’s agriculture and land management team, working in partnership with policy institutes across Europe on CAP reform and sustainable land management, for the European Commission, European Parliament, as well as UK government departments and statutory agencies.
 She also undertook a significant amount of capacity-building work in the new and candidate Member States.
 During her time at IEEP, Tamsin was a member of RISE Task Force on the delivery of environmental services by private land managers in the EU; she was a visiting research fellow to the government funded RELU programme on rural economies and livelihoods and a member of its policy advisory group; and an honorary research fellow at Imperial College London, lecturing on the Environmental Technology MSc course.

 Tamsin did a three year post-doc at the Centre for Environmental Policy at Imperial College London and a PhD in the geography department at UCL.
 She has published a wide range of policy reports and briefings on the CAP and rural development policy, and is an experienced public speaker.